ex0dus-0x/binsec/README.md

 Swiss Army Knife for Binary (In)security

-__binsec__ is a cross-platform static analysis utility for detecting security capabilities for ELF/PE/Mach-O binary formats.
-It's useful for reverse engineers and vulnerability researchers gain quick insight into closed-source targets, build faster detection pipelines, and
+__binsec__ is a minimal static analysis utility for detecting security capabilities in ELF/PE/Mach-O executables.
+It's useful for reverse engineers and vulnerability researchers to gain quick insight into binary targets, build faster detection pipelines, and overall improve binary analysis.

 ## Features

-__binsec__ supports static detection for a variety of checks:
+The project currently supports static detection for a variety of checks:

 * Compilation Features
 * Exploit Mitigations